You Already Know About Sleep Hygiene. It’s Not Helping.

 People with chronic insomnia often have persistently elevated physiological arousal.
 Higher core body temperature at sleep onset.
 Elevated heart rate variability.
 Increased brain activity in the default mode network during sleep.
 These are not things you can address by going to bed at the same time every night.

-Hyperarousal is one of the central physiological features of insomnia, and it persists even on nights when sleep conditions are optimal.
+Hyperarousal is widely described in the sleep medicine literature as a central physiological feature of insomnia, and it persists even on nights when sleep conditions are optimal.
+A 2010 review in Sleep Medicine Reviews framed insomnia as a 24-hour disorder of hyperarousal, not just a nighttime sleep problem.
 CBT-I’s relaxation training and stimulus control components specifically target this arousal system.
 Sleep hygiene does not.

 Conditioned Wakefulness